The “Son of God” in/and the Roman Empire: A Review Essay

 A couple of days ago I mentioned that I was reading a book for review: Michael Peppard, The Son of God in the Roman World: Divine Sonship in its Social and Political Context (Oxford University Press, 2011).
 The commissioned review, to be published in the Autumn in Expository Times, had to be kept brief within a tight word-limit, so in this posting I take the opportunity to comment more fully on this ambitious and occasionally provocative study.
 (An alert here to readers: This will be an exceptionally long posting.)

 Essentially, Peppard contends that Roman emperor-cult, and particularly the title of “son of god” (Latin: divi filius; Greek: θεοῦ υιός), and additionally the practice of adoption of a son as imperial successor, are significant factors to take account of in engaging early Christian affirmations about Jesus’ divine sonship.
 On the one hand, this basic view is nothing new, going back at least to the foundational (and still instructive) work of Adolf Deissmann, especially Licht vom Osten (1908; 4th ed 1923; ET, Light from the Ancient East, 1927), although Peppard’s additional emphasis on dynastic adoption is a new wrinkle that deserves credit and consideration.
 On the other hand, Peppard bids to shift the focus a bit from more traditional questions about origins and influences on early christology, with a stated emphasis on imagining how the presentation of Jesus in texts such as the Gospel of Mark (hereafter GMark) might have been taken by people coming to them with no other preparation than associations of words from their pagan background.
 In Peppard’s language, he seeks to explore the “resonance” of christological divine sonship language for such people.
-Even here, however, as he freely acknowledges, Peppard develops an approach laid out earlier by Adela Yarbro Collins (under whose supervision was written the PhD thesis from which the book developed).
+Even here, however, as he freely acknowledges, Peppard develops an approach laid out earlier by Adela Yarbro Collins.

 Peppard also aligns himself enthusiastically with some other recent scholars who have posited an “anti-empire” stance in some NT texts/authors, including R. A. Horsley (Jesus and Empire: The Kingdom of God and the New World Disorder, Fortress Press, 2003), and especially J. D. Crossan and J. L. Reed (In Search of Paul: How Jesus’s Apostle Opposed Rome’s Empire with God’s Kingdom, HarperSanFrancisco, 2004).
 In short, Peppard proposes that in GMark and some other early Christian texts we see Jesus presented as a kind of counter-emperor figure, with strongly contrasting traits ascribed to his status as “son of God”.